 How to select an app analytics platform

-As you probably understand by now, choice of an analytics platform will logically result from your immediate objectives.
+As you probably understand by now, the choice of an analytics platform will logically result from your immediate objectives.

 Here is a list of things to look for or ask yourself.

-Some platforms provide free analytics tools for basic features, but perhaps you don’t need full features list.
-However, you need to be aware of key features and ways to grow services you receive, when you need them.
+Some platforms provide free analytics tools for basic features, but perhaps you don’t need the full features list.
+However, you need to be aware of key features and ways to grow the services you receive, when you need them.